What is mushroom poisoning?

 More serious symptoms include:

 Symptoms can appear right after eating the poisonous mushroom.
 Or they could appear several hours later.
 Symptoms that occur within 2 hours are less dangerous than those that appear later (after 6 hours).

 How is mushroom poisoning diagnosed?

 Mushroom poisoning is difficult to diagnose.
 Your doctor will examine you.
 They will ask you about your symptoms and when and what you ate recently.
 The diagnosis is based on the information you provide.
 If you are able to get a sample of the mushroom you know was eaten, bring it with you to the doctor or emergency department.

 You can avoid mushroom poisoning by not eating mushrooms picked from the ground.
 It’s difficult to tell which mushrooms are poisonous and which are not.
 They can be growing next to each other.
 There are no tests to tell a poisonous mushroom from a nonpoisonous mushroom.
 Assume all wild mushrooms are poisonous.
 It’s best to buy them from the store.

 Mushrooms that grow in the ground are more dangerous than mushrooms that grow on living trees.
+Additionally, mushrooms growing in lawns have likely been exposed to pesticides and other lawn-care chemicals.
 Mushrooms on the ground in forests are more dangerous than mushrooms in yards.
 Cooking poisonous mushrooms will not remove the toxins.